About Latvia

 Discovery and Adventure Program

-OHHC is excited to announce a new pilot program for Christmas 2022, “Discovery and Adventure”, a model of hosting created with a focus on encouraging healthy development of each child by providing structured opportunities to expand their horizons and develop meaningful relationships.
+After a break due to Covid, OHHC rolled out a new pilot program from Latvia beginning with Christmas 2022, called “Discovery and Adventure”.
+This is a model of hosting created with a focus on encouraging healthy development of each child by providing structured opportunities to expand their horizons and develop meaningful relationships.
 The program is designed to encourage a sense of adventure as they experience international travel, facilitate learning by providing hands-on educational opportunities, and help to create a sense of self-worth and value through developing relationships with caring adults.
 Children will be matched with specific host families according to their interests and needs.
 This program is being offered to children 12 through 17 years old who reside in orphanages or foster homes, who have a desire to better themselves and participate in the program’s activities.

 An integral part of this program is “Discovery Projects” that each child and family will work on during their visit.
 Projects will be individualized based on the child’s interests and needs.
 Examples include: